Wesleyan-Media-Project/fb_agg_reports_import/README.md

 ### Operation

-The downloader is launched every 30 minutes using a crontab job.
+The downloader is launched every two hours using a crontab job.
 The script contains a for-loop that downloads the latest version of each kind of report into its own directory on our server.
 The names of the directories are:

 * `Lifelong`
 * `90Days`
 * `30Days`
 * `Weekly`, and
 * `Daily`

-We use the 30 minute intervals as a protection against the situation when the Facebook team posts several reports in a quick succession.
-This happens occasionally, when the team falls behind schedule.
-Normally, the webpage contains reports that lag about two days from the current day.
-On some occasions (around holidays like the Memorial Day or the Independence Day) the lag increases.
-The team then posts several reports, sometimes with an interval of one hour or so.

-The 30-minute interval is rooted in the legacy mode of operations when it was impossible to go back and retrieve the reports from previous days.
-With the new feature in place, the script can visit the page once per day.
-If there is a gap in reports, it can be manually filled.

 ## Data import